CRAB: A Benchmark for Evaluating Curation of Retrieval-Augmented LLMs in Biomedicine: Introduction

-Based on BRAGE, we evaluate the mainstream LLMs and explore potential improvements based on LLaMA 3 \cite{llama3}.
-In order to better and explicitly evaluate the \textbf{QRUC} of retrieval-augmented LLMs, we prompt the LLMs to respond with citations and propose a citation-based evaluation method.
-Given the characteristics of open-ended queries, where different LLMs generate various responses, traditional QA metrics like Acc and EM are invalid.
-We instead frame the evaluation as a binary classification, using Precision, Recall, and F1-score to measure whether the references cited in the response is relevant.
-This method directly quantifies the \textbf{QRUC} of LLMs.
-In addition, we evaluate the latest reasoning LLMs and analyze the impact of explicit COT (Chain-of-Thought) on the \textbf{QRUC} of LLMs.
-Moreover, we conduct human evaluations to validate the rationale of this evaluation method.
-Specifically, we check whether content before citation numbers in the responses matches the corresponding references.
+Based on CRAB, we evaluate the mainstream LLMs and explore potential improvements of biomedical curation based on Llama3 \citep{llama3}. \ignore{Considering the nature of open-ended queries, in which different LLMs may generate diverse responses using the same references, traditional QA metrics such as Accuracy and Exact Match, which are based on predefined answer texts, are not applicable.} In order to evaluate the curation ability more flexibly, we propose a citation-based evaluation method.
+We frame the curation evaluation into a citation-based verification from two aspects: whether the retrieval-augmented LLMs can cite relevant references and whether it is unaffected by irrelevant references, directly quantifying the curation of retrieval-augmented LLMs in biomedicine.
+In addition, we evaluate the latest reasoning LLMs and analyze the impact of explicit Chain-of-Thought on the biomedical curation of retrieval-augmented LLMs. \ignore{Moreover, we conduct human evaluation to validate the rationale of this evaluation method.}

-Generally, our contributions are three-fold: \begin{itemize} \item We introduce BRAGE, the first biopharmaceutical benchmark designed for the evaluation on retrieval-augmented LLMs, aiming to evaluate the capability of LLMs to correctly utilize references relevant to queries. \item We formulate the evaluation of LLMs into a binary classification, quantitatively assessing the \textbf{QRUC} of LLMs.
-Additionally, we perform human evaluations to substantiate the reliability of this classification-based method. \item We conduct experiments on BRAGE, including evaluations of mainstream LLMs and validation experiments based on Llama 3.
-Experimental results quantify the \textbf{QRUC} of LLMs in biopharmaceuticals and the potential for further improvements, highlighting the utility of BRAGE for future research. \end{itemize}
+Generally, our contributions are three-fold: \begin{itemize} \item We introduce \textbf{CRAB} \footnote{Source data and code will be released after the paper is accepted.}, the first multilingual benchmark designed for the curation evaluation of retrieval-augmented LLMs in the domain of biomedicine. \item We formulate the evaluation of LLMs into a citation-based verification, quantitatively assessing the curation of retrieval-augmented LLMs, and perform human evaluations to substantiate the reliability. \item We conduct the evaluations of the mainstream LLMs on \textbf{CRAB} and validate the improvements of the biomedical curation based on Llama 3, highlighting the utility of \textbf{CRAB} for future research. \end{itemize}